-The above ratings are not recommendations to buy, sell or hold the Series 2004-A Warrants, and any such ratings may be subject to revision or withdrawal at any time by the rating agencies.
-Any downward revision or withdrawal of any or all of such ratings may have an adverse effect on the market price of the affected Series 2004-A Warrants.
-Neither the County nor the Underwriters have undertaken any responsibility either to bring to the attention of the Series 2004-A Warrant holders any proposed revision, suspension or withdrawal of a rating or to oppose any such revision, suspension or withdrawal.
+The ratings indicated on the cover page are not recommendations to buy, sell or hold the Series 2004-A Warrants, and any such ratings may be subject to revision or withdrawal at any time by the Rating Agencies.
+Any downward revision or withdrawal of any or all of such rating may have an adverse effect on the market price of the affected Series 2004-A Warrants.
+The Board, the Financial Advisor and the Underwriters have undertaken no responsibility either to bring to the attention of the Series 2004-A Warrantholders any proposed revision, suspension or withdrawal of a rating or to oppose any such revision, suspension or withdrawal.